textpattern/textpattern.github.io/administration/comments-panel.md

 # Comments panel TODO

 The Comments administration panel provides control about *visitor comments* on your public pages.

-There are two modes to this panel:
+On this panel you can do two things:

 1. The primary (and default) comments list for basic info and instant handling of comments.
 2. An edit mode where you can edit the comments content.